sameh-dh/TodoList-ReactNative-Firebase-App/README.md

-  1. First thing you have to know that the best navigation approach is to use Drawer + Tabs + Stack.
+  1. <b> First thing </b>you have to know that the best navigation approach is to use Drawer + Tabs + Stack.
 Tabs: Ideal for common pages like Home, Profile, and Settings.
 Stack: Great for workflows like opening a task’s details from Home.
 Drawer: Best for accessing less-used pages like Help, About, or Logout.